ktorio/ktor-documentation/topics/custom_plugins.md

 text
 here
 ```
-And now you can install the feature:
+And now you can install the plugin:
 ```kotlin
 embeddedServer(Netty, port = 8080, host = "0.0.0.0") {
     install(FileReaderPlugin)